Beer: The Real Reason Why Civilization Exists.Edit Post

 Jeffrey Khan, a clinical associate professor of psychiatry at New York Presbyterian Hospital, argues, that beer, in essence, “gave us time to relax, and awakened the desire to experiment, to invent, and to create art— all characteristics of a flourishing civilization.”

 Beer, it became quickly evident asserted itself into the Iron Throne with amazing ease, and a whole lot less incest and decapitations.
 It metamorphosed into the proverbial Golden Calf almost overnight.
 Its amber piquancy took the limelight, becoming the centerpiece of religious rituals, political celebrations, city planning (“do I look like I care where the church goes?
-Where are you planning on putting the bar?!”
+Where are you planning on putting the bar?!”), last rite ceremonies and, in some collectives, a form of currency.

 And, that’s not all, Patrick McGovern, an archaeologist at the University of Pennsylvania, attests to our instinctual understanding of the world, and defends the idea that beer is more nutritious than bread, and, given the unsanitary Petri dish our ancestors frolicked in, safer to drink than water; good-old fermentation killing of every nasty pathogen.